INSPIRE-MIF/gp-data-download-wms/gp-data-download-wms.md

 ### GetCapabilities <a name="getCapabilities"></a>

 GetCapabilities operation works the same as in the case of standard WMS service.
-The service must publish at least one layer containing a spatial extend of downloadable spatial data sets.
+The service must publish at least one layer containing a spatial extent of downloadable spatial data sets.
 This is further explained in the next sections.

 ### GetMap <a name="getMap"></a>